tarantool/frontend-core/README.md

 }
 ```

-Route should using same namespace of module.
-You shold start all of your routes with `/test`.
+Route should use same namespace of module.
+You shold start all your routes with `/test`.

-You can use any technology inside that you want.
+You can use any desired technology inside.

 #### menuMiddleware

-This is a redux middleware for dispatch some custom events or add reaction on your custom events.
+This is a redux middleware for dispatching some custom events or adding a reaction to your custom events.

-It should be using if you want do async loading of menu elements or some another dynamic changes.
-Or you want dispatch action on menu events from other modules.
+It should be used if you want to do async loading of menu elements or some another dynamic changes.
+Or if you want to dispatch an action on menu events from other modules.

 ### window.tarantool_enterprise_core.register(namespace: string, menu: menuShape, RootComponent: ComponentType<any>, menuMiddleware?: (Object) => void, menuFilter?: (MenuItem) => boolean)

 Deprecated method.
-Arguments type same as new method.
+Arguments type same as in new method `.registerModule()`.

-#### menuMiddleware

-This is a redux middleware for dispatch some custom events or add reaction on your custom events.

-It should be using if you want do async loading of menu elements or some another dynamic changes.
-Or you want dispatch action on menu events from other modules.

 ### window.tarantool_enterprise_core.checkNamespace(module: string)